AyushDhimann/Traffic-Forecast/README.md

 ## Pending Features

-- To Wordpress Data to send data to Tableau
+- To send Wordpress Data to Tableau.
 - Representation of Data in Tableau.

 ### How to install